 226. There is little doubt that elephants believe in a God with large ears and a big trunk.

-225. Beware those who claim to know the "mind" of "God;" they are deluded or evil, fools or liars.
+225. Beware of those who claim to know the "mind" of "God;" they are deluded or evil -- fools or liars.

 215. Religion is so naked an emperor, that it is a wonder it continues to parade its hypothetical finery without near-universal derision; one must conclude that the streets are lined with crowds of foolish or fearful adults, and that there is a regrettable paucity of clear-sighted and unintimidated children.